|

 The Compare Files tool allows the binary comparison of two files or two blocks of data for byte-by-byte differences.
-Note that this comparison is different that most text editors which only compare line-by-line.
+Note that this comparison is different than most text editors which only compare line-by-line.
 Access the Compare Files tool by clicking the 'Tools > Compare Files...' menu option.

 Compare Dialog

 Two options exist for running comparisons in the Options box.
 If the Match Case toggle is enabled, then ASCII strings must match exactly, otherwise strings with a mixture of upper and lowercase letters will match.
-If the Enable Synchronized Scrolling toggle is enabled, then after the comparison, scrolling one of the files will cause the other file to scroll as well.
+If the Enable Synchronized Scrolling toggle is enabled then after the comparison, scrolling one of the files will cause the other file to scroll as well.
 Synchronized scrolling can be turned off using the 'Window > Synchronize Scrolling' menu option (see the Window Menu for more information).

 Comparing Blocks of Data